FOREX-Dollar heads for 11th weekly gain but tensions grow

 "Abe did touch on the yen this week, but fundamental demerits of a weaker currency are yet to stand out.
 For example prices of gasoline, crucial to regional economies, have not risen despite a depreciating yen, and he may have spoken merely to counter his critics," he said.

-The dollar rose 0.25 percent to 109.00 yen after slipping to as low as 108.47, off last week's six-year high of 109.46 yen.
-(Additional reporting by Shinichi Saoshiro and Hideyuki Sano in Tokyo; Editing by Catherine Evans)
+The dollar rose 0.2 percent to 108.985 yen after slipping to as low as 108.47, off this week's six-year highs above 109 yen.
+(Additional reporting by Shinichi Saoshiro and Hideyuki Sano in Tokyo)

 March 13 The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.